Sandis Ozoliņš: Carolina, Florida and Anaheim

-NY Rangers and return to San Jose
+New York Rangers and return to San Jose

-Following the lockout in 2004–05, Ozoliņš was dealt to the New York Rangers at the trading deadline for a third-round draft pick (which the Rangers had obtained earlier in a trade with the San Jose Sharks).
-With 14 points in 19 games in the 2005–06 season, Ozoliņš helped his team to advance to the playoffs, for which the Rangers had not qualified since 1997.
+Following the NHL lockout in 2004–05, Ozoliņš was dealt to the New York Rangers at the trade deadline for a third-round draft pick (which the Rangers had obtained earlier in a trade with the San Jose Sharks).
+With 14 points in 19 games in the 2005–06 season, Ozoliņš helped his team advance to the 2006 playoffs, for which the Rangers had not qualified since 1997.
 In the next season on December 18, 2006, on the heels of a 6–1 loss to New Jersey, the Rangers placed Ozoliņš on waivers.
 After clearing waivers, Ozoliņš was assigned to the Hartford Wolf Pack of the American Hockey League (AHL), but a short while later was put on the injured reserve list due to a knee injury.

 Ozoliņš later entered into the league's substance abuse program following a drunk driving arrest.
-After playing 2 games for the Worcester Sharks of the AHL and being cleared to play by doctors within the league's substance abuse program, he signed a one-year contract with San Jose on November 2, 2007.
+After playing two games for the Worcester Sharks of the AHL and being cleared to play by doctors within the league's substance abuse program, he signed a one-year contract with San Jose on November 2, 2007.
 "That was a big turnaround this summer and I'm finally comfortable with what I am and what has happened, I actually feel pretty good and I do what I have to do and I do what I was advised to do.
 And I do it for myself and not for anybody else," said Ozoliņš.
-In the 2007–08 NHL season he scored 3 goals and 13 assists in 39 games for the Sharks.
-He had a notable highlight reel save against the Anaheim Ducks, where as the puck slipped by goalie Evgeni Nabokov, and Ozoliņš slipped and fell as he made a stick save on the goal line.
+In the 2007–08 season he recorded three goals and 13 assists in 39 games for the Sharks.